ensarkaya/mvst_code/README.md

 **Github Repositories with Search Functionality**
 -
 This project allows search and sort functionalities over Github repositories.
+I used static data taken from GraphQL explorer.
+For demo purposes you can only search the repositories of rengil and rodrigopk.

 **How to run the project**
 -